2026 Bexley London Borough Council election

-The 2026 Bexley London Borough Council election will take place on 7 May 2026, as part of the 2026 United Kingdom local elections.
-All 45 members of Bexley London Borough Council will be elected.
-The election will take place alongside local elections in the other London boroughs.
+The 2026 Bexley London Borough Council election took place on 7 May 2026, as part of the 2026 United Kingdom local elections.
+All 45 members of Bexley London Borough Council were up for election.
+The election took place alongside local elections in the other London boroughs.

+The Conservatives maintained control of the council, having held control since 2006, losing four seats.
+Labour remained the largest opposition party despite losing three seats, and Reform UK won its first seven seats.